apache/echarts-doc/en/option/series/map.md

 ) }}

 ## mapValueCalculation(string) = 'sum'
-Value of ultiple series with the same [map type](~series-map.map) can use this option to get a statistical value.
+Value of multiple series with the same [map type](~series-map.map) can use this option to get a statistical value.

 Supported statistical methods: